Dan's Mazda Miata meets the Alpine KTP-445A Power Pack

 Dan's factory speakers were completely falling apart.
 It's an understatement to say that the new Polk dbs made a huge difference.

-The Alpine CDE-HD149BT receiver looks fantastic in Dan's dash
+The now discontinued Alpine CDE-HD149BT receiver looks fantastic in Dan's dash

 How he likes it now

 Dan loves the sound now.
 He reports that “there’s finally a bottom end and the highs are much crisper.
 I can also turn the volume way up without losing sound quality.
 Now cruising with the top down, I can actually hear the music.”
 And it doesn't hurt that the final result looks fantastic, too.

 Do you have a compact car with a sound system you'd like to upgrade?
 Just need more power?
 Check out our line of compact amps.
 And give us a call at 1-888-955-6000 if you'd like some advice on the finding the best gear for your ride.